Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Numerical results

-These results illustrate one of the drawbacks of the operational retrieval in that there can be entire regions with undercoverage or overcoverage.
-For example, in the case of Figure~\ref{fig:operational_grid_125}, all intervals across the region are systematically too high which causes their lower bounds to miss the corresponding true $X_\mathrm{CO2}$ values more often than they should.
+These results illustrate one of the challenges of the operational retrieval method in that there can be entire regions with undercoverage or overcoverage.
+For example, in the case of Figure~S9, all intervals across the region are systematically offset toward too large $X_\mathrm{CO2}$ values which causes their lower bounds to miss the corresponding true $X_\mathrm{CO2}$ values more often than they should.
 There is a risk that such patterns could be mistaken as CO$_2$ flux signals.
-As such, these observations may have important implications for carbon flux estimates, as discussed later in Section~\ref{sec:conclusion}.

-The coverage patterns shown here for the operational method are in stark contrast with the behavior of the proposed frequentist method which does not exhibit systematic spatially correlated miscalibration.
-There is also little hope of correcting the situation with the operational method.
-If we, for example, tried to systematically increase the interval length in Figure~\ref{fig:operational_grid_763} to correct for the undercoverage, we would observe higher overcoverage for some of the other soundings.
-Worse still, without access to the unknown true state vectors, it is very difficult to tell if a given region has well-calibrated uncertainties or whether all or some of the intervals have systematic under- or overcoverage.
+As such, these observations may have important implications for carbon flux estimates; see Section~\ref{sec:conclusion}.
+The coverage patterns shown here for the operational method are in contrast with the behavior of the proposed frequentist method which does not exhibit systematic spatially correlated~miscalibration.